 - toleration (n.)

 - 1510s, "permission granted by authority, license," from Middle French tolération (15c.), from Latin tolerationem (nominative toleratio) "a bearing, supporting, enduring," noun of action from past participle stem of tolerare "to endure, sustain, support, suffer," literally "to bear," from PIE *tele- "to bear, carry" (see extol).

 Meaning "forbearance, sufferance" is from 1580s.
-The specific religious sense is from 1609; e.g. Act of Toleration (1689), statute granting freedom of religious worship (with conditions) to dissenting Protestants in England.
+The specific religious sense is from 1609; as in Act of Toleration (1689), statute granting freedom of religious worship (with conditions) to dissenting Protestants in England.
 In this it means "recognition of the right of private judgment in matters of faith and worship; liberty granted by the government to preach and worship as one pleases; equality under the law without regard to religion."